MihaiSlujitoru/wp-boilerplate/README.md

 # wp-boilerplate

-Simple Boilerplate that I use to start a new custom WordPress Theme.
+Simple Boilerplate to start a new custom WordPress Theme.